 disconnect-slave-event-count: Option used by mysql-test for debugging and testing of replication.

-enforce_gtid_consistency: Prevents execution of statements that cannot be logged in a transactionally safe manner.
+enforce_gtid_consistency: Prevents execution of statements that cannot be logged in transactionally safe manner.

 expire_logs_days: Purge binary logs after this many days.

-gtid_executed: Global: All GTIDs in the binary log (global) or current transaction (session).
+gtid_executed: Global: All GTIDs in binary log (global) or current transaction (session).
 Read-only.

 gtid_executed_compression_period: Compress gtid_executed table each time this many transactions have occurred.
 0 means never compress this table.
 Applies only when binary logging is disabled.

-gtid_mode: Controls whether GTID based logging is enabled and what type of transactions the logs can contain.
+gtid_mode: Controls whether GTID based logging is enabled and what type of transactions logs can contain.

-gtid_next: Specifies the GTID for the next statement to execute; see documentation for details.
+gtid_next: Specifies GTID for next statement to execute; see documentation for details.

-gtid_owned: The set of GTIDs owned by this client (session), or by all clients, together with the thread ID of the owner (global).
+gtid_owned: Set of GTIDs owned by this client (session), or by all clients, together with thread ID of owner (global).
 Read-only.

-gtid_purged: The set of all GTIDs that have been purged from the binary log.
+gtid_purged: Set of all GTIDs that have been purged from binary log.

-init_slave: Statements that are executed when a replica connects to a source.
+init_slave: Statements that are executed when replica connects to source.

-log_bin_trust_function_creators: If equal to 0 (the default), then when --log-bin is used, creation of a stored function is allowed only to users having the SUPER privilege and only if the function created does not break binary logging.
+log_bin_trust_function_creators: If equal to 0 (default), then when --log-bin is used, stored function creation is allowed only to users having SUPER privilege and only if function created does not break binary logging.

 log_builtin_as_identified_by_password: Whether to log CREATE/ALTER USER, GRANT in backward-compatible fashion.

-log_statements_unsafe_for_binlog: Disables error 1592 warnings being written to the error log.
+log_statements_unsafe_for_binlog: Disables error 1592 warnings being written to error log.

-master-info-file: The location and name of the file that remembers the source and where the I/O replication thread is in the source's binary log.
+master-info-file: Location and name of file that remembers source and where I/O replication thread is in source's binary log.

-master-retry-count: Number of tries the replica makes to connect to the source before giving up.
+master-retry-count: Number of tries replica makes to connect to source before giving up.

-master_info_repository: Whether to write the connection metadata repository, containing source information and the replication I/O thread location in the source's binary log, to a file or table.
+master_info_repository: Whether to write connection metadata repository, containing source information and replication I/O thread location in source's binary log, to file or table.

-relay_log: The location and base name to use for relay logs.
+relay_log: Location and base name to use for relay logs.

 relay_log_basename: Complete path to relay log, including file name.

-relay_log_index: The location and name to use for the file that keeps a list of the last relay logs.
+relay_log_index: Location and name to use for file that keeps list of last relay logs.

-relay_log_info_file: File name for the applier metadata repository in which the replica records information about the relay logs.
+relay_log_info_file: File name for applier metadata repository in which replica records information about relay logs.

-relay_log_info_repository: Whether to write the replication SQL thread's location in the relay logs to a file or a table.
+relay_log_info_repository: Whether to write location of replication SQL thread in relay logs to file or table.

 relay_log_purge: Determines whether relay logs are purged.